-Before you run out and get the biggest grill that fits in your SUV, there are a few things to consider – and you need to get these right.
-First, consider proximity to the indoor kitchen.
+First, the proximity to the “indoor” kitchen.
 Unless you’re planning a complete outdoor kitchen with duplicates of everything in your indoor kitchen, you’re going to be running in and out getting stuff.

-Oh, and one last thing on “functional design” for cooking areas.
-Provide enough space in and around the cook area for a few people to hang-out and keep the cook company.
-They hunger for your conversation and whatever you’re grilling.
+Also, provide enough space in and around the cook area for a few people to hang-out and keep the cook company.

 Your selection of features and components must be established before construction.
-Each will have its own specifications in terms of dimensions, utility connections and structural requirements for installation.
+Each will have its own specifications, utility connections and structural requirements for installation.